-The osmotic dehydration does not reduce water activity sufficiently to hinder the proliferation of microorganisms.
-Hence, the application of other preservation methods, such as freezing, pasteurization or drying is necessary after osmosis.
-However, processing of osmotically dehydrated products is less expensive and preserves most of the characteristics acquired during the osmosis.
 The osmotic dehydration of grapes followed by hot air drying is likely to result in to better quality with less drying time.
-In order to decide suitable levels of osmotic dehydration parameters the present investigation is undertaken with the following specific objectives.
-To study the effect of syrup concentration, time of immersion and temperature of solution on mass transfer during osmotic dehydration of grapes.
+In order to decide suitable levels of osmotic dehydration parameters the present investigation is undertaken.
+The effect of osmotic dehydration on quality of grapes was studied with specific objectives.
+To study the effect of syrup concentration, time of immersion and temperature of solution on chemical composition of raisin and to study the organoletptic quality attributes of raisins prepared by osmo-air drying.